What Is Choking?

-When a child is choking, it means that an object — usually food or a toy — is stuck in the trachea (the airway), keeping air from flowing normally into or out of the lungs, so the child can't breathe properly.
+When a child is choking, it means that an object — usually food or a toy — is stuck in the trachea (the airway).
+When this happens, air can't flow normally into or out of the lungs, so the child can't breathe properly.

-The trachea is usually protected by a small flap of cartilage called the epiglottis .
-The trachea and the esophagus share an opening at the back of the throat, and the epiglottis acts like a lid, snapping shut over the trachea each time a person swallows.
+The trachea is usually protected by a small flap of tissue called the epiglottis .
+The trachea and the esophagus share an opening at the back of the throat.
+The epiglottis acts like a lid, snapping shut over the trachea each time a person swallows.
 It allows food to pass down the esophagus and prevents it from going down the trachea.

 Most of the time, the food or object only partially blocks the trachea, is coughed up, and breathing returns to normal quickly.
 Kids who seem to be choking and coughing but still can breathe and talk usually recover without help.
 It can be uncomfortable and upsetting for them, but they're generally fine after a few seconds.